HiTechGen/Ani2Cmd/README.md

 >[Unavailable for a moment].

 # Feedback
-> To report your complain please sent me an e-mail via gmail.com techlord4lyfans@gmail.com
+>  To submit your feedback & complain please send me an e-mail thru gmail.com techlord4lyfans@gmail.com